 History escapes us.
-Especially when it’s less well know and involved on the wrong side of political issues.
+Especially when it’s involved on the wrong side of political issues.

 One place that fits this description is the South Platte Hotel which sits near the confluence of the North Fork and the South Platte rivers.
 A popular resort in the early 1900’s, Denver Water has acquired the hotel and other properties in the area as part of their plan, from the 1970’s, to build the Two Forks Dam along the South Platte.

 Although this was all the rage by Denver Water, in November of 1990 the Environmental Protection Agency vetoed the project, stating that the proposed project would have unacceptable adverse effects on fishery and recreational areas based on two independent grounds.